khoamisfit/ansible-venus/README.md

 ```
 ## manage-ssh-key role:

-Go to the `roles/users/defauls` folder .
+Go to the `group_vars` folder .
 You will find the variables.

 #### Role Variables